Skip to content

 guardrails?

-readonly optional guardrails: OTPGuardrails
+readonly optional guardrails?: OTPGuardrails

 Defined in: totp/src/types.ts:56